bchung1/Capital-One-Challenge/README.md

 ![alt text](screenshots/homepage.png) <br>

 <h3>My Bonus Objective</h3>
 The bonus objective I added was to highlight the summary sentences and the keywords in the current browser page.
 I hoped that this feature would help readers quickly identify the summary sentences in the article.
 Some sentences need more context and this feature is a quick way to achieve this.
-To highlight the text, I used a jquery plugin by Johann Burkard.
+To highlight the text, I used a jquery plugin by Johann Burkard. <br>
 ![alt text](screenshots/resize.png ) <br>

 <h3>Summary Alternative</h3>